Ingredion (INGR) Q2 2017 Results - Earnings Call Transcript

 Kenneth Bryan Zaslow - BMO Capital Markets (United States)

-And my final question, interesting that throughout the presentation you made a couple references to either rebalancing clients, customers in Mexico or diversifying customers in Asia.
-What does it mean?
+And my final question, just it was interesting that throughout the presentation you made a couple references to either rebalancing clients, customers in Mexico or diversifying customers in Asia.
+What does that mean?
 What are you doing and can you give examples of how broad that is and what the impact is?
 And is there anything to read into that as margin-enhancing or anything?

 James D. Gray - Ingredion, Inc.

-I think that maybe the more, Ken – the example that we should talk about a little bit is in Korea, where we have a customer base where some of it's focused on core kind of high fructose.
-And as we move away from customers that are in high fructose, towards blends or blends of sweetener that use isomaltose or other perhaps stevia that deliver a calorie reduction and help the customers solve identified sugars or added sugars on the label.
-It moves us towards kind of a better blended mix.
+I think that maybe the example that we should talk about a little bit is in Korea, where we have a customer base where some of it's focused on core kind of high fructose.
+And as we move away from customers that are in high fructose towards blends or blends of sweetener that use isomaltose or other, perhaps stevia, that deliver a calorie reduction and help the customers solve identified sugars or added sugars on the label, it moves us towards kind of a better blended mix.

 So, we may be suffering as we see the high fructose roll off and we're setting ourselves up with headroom capacity in our refinery to continue to develop a newer product line that may take us six months, 18 months to develop and sell in.
 But we need that headroom capacity in order to make that blend and have a more differentiated product that is more on-trend with changes in the consumer scene.